Who I am, What I’m about

 Biography

-Andy is the principal tubist with the Oregon Ballet Theater.
-A versatile artist based in Seattle, his diverse career includes orchestral performance, studio recording, chamber music, education, and arts administration.
+Andy is the principal tubist with the Oregon Ballet Theatre Orchestra (OBT) in Portland, OR.
+A versatile artist based in Seattle, his multifaceted career includes orchestral performance, studio recording, chamber music, education, and professional fundraising.

-Before joining the Oregon Ballet Theater, Andy was the tuba fellow with the New World Symphony in Miami Beach, FL.
-Under the artistic direction of Artistic Director Stéphane Denève, New World is America’s orchestral academy—an innovative hub that shapes future leaders in classical music through top-tier performance, community engagement, and professional development.
+Prior to joining OBT, Andy was the tuba fellow with the New World Symphony in Miami Beach, FL.
+Founded by Artistic Director Laureate Michael Tilson Thomas and currently led by Artistic Director Stéphane Denève, New World is America’s orchestral academy—an innovative institution shaping the future of classical music through top-tier performance, community engagement, and professional development.

-Alongside his work in Oregon, Andy performs with world-class orchestras nationwide.
-In the Pacific Northwest, he is a frequent guest with the Seattle Symphony and Seattle Opera.
-Nationally, he has appeared with the Boston, Cincinnati, St. Louis, and Baltimore Symphony Orchestras and has spent summers at prestigious festivals including Tanglewood Music Center, Britt Festival, Spoleto USA, Music Academy of the West, and the Pierre Monteux Music Festival.
+Andy frequently shares the stage with top ensembles across the country.
+In the Pacific Northwest, he is a regular guest with the Seattle Symphony and Seattle Opera.
+Nationally, he has performed with the Boston, Cincinnati, St. Louis, and Baltimore Symphony Orchestras.
+He has also participated in prestigious summer festivals including the Tanglewood Music Center, Britt Festival, Spoleto USA, Music Academy of the West, and the Pierre Monteux School and Music Festival.

-Andy is also an accomplished studio musician with recording credits ranging from Emmy-winning television shows to major video game titles.
+As an accomplished studio musician, Andy’s recording credits span Emmy-winning television shows and major video game titles.
 Notable projects include Destiny, DOTA 2, and NBC’s Community.
-Additionally, Andy can be heard on two recordings with the Seattle Symphony: The Unchanging Sea (2018) and The Flying Lotus (2017).
+He can also be heard on two recordings with the Seattle Symphony: The Unchanging Sea (2018) and The Flying Lotus (2017).

-A passionate educator, Andy enjoys helping tuba and euphonium players of all ages and skill levels develop their musicianship and confidence.
-He maintains a private teaching studio in Seattle, presents masterclasses at colleges, and serves on the faculty at the Midsummer Music Retreat.
-He also coaches for the Seattle and Bellevue Youth Symphonies.
+A passionate educator, Andy enjoys helping tuba and euphonium players of all ages and skill levels refine their technique and develop a unique musical identity.
+He maintains a private teaching studio in Seattle and has presented masterclasses at institutions including Oberlin College, the University of Oregon, and the University of Washington.
+He also serves on faculty at the annual Midsummer Music Retreat in Walla Walla, WA.

-In addition to his performing and teaching activities, Andy is a member of the Seattle Symphony’s development team.
-As the Symphony’s Discovery Officer, he connects with new and prospective donors, sharing opportunities to deepen their philanthropic relationship with the Symphony and support the vital artform that is classical music.
+In addition to his performance and teaching work, Andy is a member of the Seattle Symphony’s development team.
+As the Symphony’s Discovery Officer, he engages with new and prospective donors, creating meaningful opportunities to deepen their philanthropic connection with the organization and support the vital art form of classical music.

-Andy holds a Bachelor of Music from the University of Washington, where he studied with Christopher Olka (Cincinnati Symphony Orchestra), and a Master of Music from the Colburn School with Norman Pearson (ret.
-LA Philharmonic)
+Andy holds a Bachelor of Music from the University of Washington, where he studied with Christopher Olka (Cincinnati Symphony Orchestra), and a Master of Music from the Colburn School, where he studied with Norman Pearson (retired, Los Angeles Philharmonic).